Ekvira Temple in Amravati

 The temple complex still displays the Samadhi or tomb of Janardan Swami.
 There is a well where Swamiji used to perform his penance.
 The temple complex is bordered by a huge stone wall with many decorative arches.
 The main Mandap is a twenty four pillared structure with beautiful pictures painted on the walls.
 The centre area is the main Gabhara or Garbagriha, where Devi Ekvira’s idol is worshipped everyday.
 The main idol is made of silver and the platform on which Mata sits is also a silver coated one.
 There is a pure brass door to the Gabhara.
 In front of the Gabhara is an eight pillared Mandap with beautiful chandeliers hanging.
 Devotees are allowed to sit here and meditate in front of Mata from a distance.
 A temple building has a conical structure on the top which makes it resemble to a Pagoda and the cone is made of gold

 During the nine days of Navratri, Shri Ekvira Devi Temple witnesses huge tourist rush every year.
 A fair takes place in front of the temple complex from Asvin Suddha Pratipada to Dasami (for nine days).
-This temple is 1.8 Km from Amravati Railway station and autos and local taxis are available for a drop to this temple.
+This temple is 1.8 Km from Amravati Railway station and autos and local taxis are available for a drop to this temple in Maharashtra.

 Also Read: Ambadevi Temple, Iskcon Temple, Satidham Temple